 Serving and storage

-Or for dessert, add a big spoonful of this healthy chocolate sauce and some colourful berries.
-Or make a quick easy frosting with this chickpea chocolate spread.
+Or for dessert, add a generous drizzle of this healthy chocolate sauce and some colourful berries.
+Or make a quick, easy frosting with this chickpea chocolate spread.

-Chocolate chip sweet potato muffins are also a delicious but healthy treat for lunchboxes!
+Chocolate chip sweet potato muffins are also a delicious, healthy treat for childrens' and adults' lunchboxes.

 You could even enjoy gluten free naturally sweetened muffins for breakfast!

 These moist chocolate muffins will store well in an airtight container for 2 or 3 days.
-They are also freezer friendly.
-However, in my experience, it's difficult to remove them from the paper cases once they've been frozen, so you might want to do this before freezing!
+They are also freezer-friendly.
+However, in my experience, it's difficult to remove the muffins from the paper cases once they've been frozen, so you might want to do this before freezing.

 Frequently asked questions